Restaurant in Chengdu, China

 If you have been to Guan Jin (Wuhou) once, you already know the answer: come back.
 The 2025 Michelin Bib Gourmand confirms what regulars in Wuhou District have long understood — this is Sichuan cooking that punches well above its ¥¥ price point, served in a setting that actually makes the meal more enjoyable rather than less.
 For a second visit, the move is to go deeper into the fish section and book a private room to get the full tea master service experience.

 Guan Jin sits on Chenghan South Road in Wuhou District, one of Chengdu's more residential and less tourist-saturated areas.
-The room is furnished in traditional Chinese style without tipping into kitsch, and access from street level is via lifts — practical detail worth knowing if you're arriving with older guests or anyone with mobility considerations.
-A terrace offers al fresco dining, and private rooms come with dedicated tea master service, which shifts the meal from a good dinner into something more deliberate.
+The room is furnished in traditional Chinese style without tipping into kitsch, access from street level is via lifts — practical detail worth knowing if you're arriving with older guests or anyone with mobility considerations.
+A terrace offers al fresco dining, private rooms come with dedicated tea master service, which shifts the meal from a good dinner into something more deliberate.

 The Bib Gourmand designation means Michelin's inspectors found food worth a detour at a price point well below Chengdu's fine-dining tier.
-At ¥¥, you are not paying for ceremony , but you are getting cooking precise enough to earn external validation.
+At ¥¥, you are not paying for ceremony, but you are getting cooking precise enough to earn external validation.
 That is the core value proposition here.

 The sautéed pork belly with green chillies is the other anchor dish and warrants ordering even if you had it before.
-It is built for rice, and the spice level is serious rather than decorative , this is not a dish calibrated for heat-averse diners.
+It is built for rice, the spice level is serious rather than decorative, this is not a dish calibrated for heat-averse diners.
 Order steamed rice alongside it; the combination is the point.
 For a second visit, the private room with tea master service is worth requesting if you are two or more and want to extend the meal beyond the food itself.

-Guan Jin works leading for diners who want authentic Sichuan cooking in a space that feels considered without being formal.
-The terrace is a genuine asset in warmer months, and the private rooms add a layer of occasion that the price point does not usually suggest.
-Solo diners can eat well here without the experience feeling awkward , the main dining room accommodates singles without the pressure of a reservation-only counter format.
+Guan Jin works well for diners who want authentic Sichuan cooking in a space that feels considered without being formal.
+The terrace is a genuine asset in warmer months, the private rooms add a layer of occasion that the price point does not usually suggest.
+Solo diners can eat well here without the experience feeling awkward, the main dining room accommodates singles without the pressure of a reservation-only counter format.
 Groups benefit most from the private room option, where the tea master service gives larger tables a focal point beyond the food.
 For a special occasion on a mid-range budget, this is one of the stronger options in Wuhou District.

-Booking at Guan Jin is rated easy, which is consistent with its position as a Bib Gourmand recipient rather than a full Michelin star venue , demand is high but not the kind that requires weeks of forward planning.
+Booking at Guan Jin is rated easy, which is consistent with its position as a Bib Gourmand recipient rather than a full Michelin star venue, demand is high but not the kind that requires weeks of forward planning.
 That said, if you want a private room with tea master service, book ahead rather than hoping for walk-in availability; those rooms are the most requested configuration.
 The terrace fills on warm evenings and weekend lunches.
 For a weekday dinner, same-week booking is generally workable.
-Phone and website details are not listed in the current record , confirm booking channels locally or through your hotel concierge in Chengdu.
+Phone and website details are not listed in the current record, confirm booking channels locally or through your hotel concierge in Chengdu.

 The address is 19 Chenghan South Road, Wuhou District, Chengdu.
 Lifts from street level make access direct.
-Dress code is not formally stated, but the traditional-style interior and private room service suggest smart casual is appropriate , nothing more formal than that is required or expected at the price point.
+Dress code is not formally stated, but the traditional-style interior and private room service suggest smart casual is appropriate, nothing more formal than that is required or expected at the price point.

 For broader context on eating and visiting in Chengdu, see our full Chengdu restaurants guide, our full Chengdu hotels guide, our full Chengdu bars guide, our full Chengdu wineries guide, and our full Chengdu experiences guide.
 For Sichuan cooking elsewhere in China, Five Foot Road in Macau and Song in Guangzhou offer points of comparison at different price tiers.
 Other strong Chinese regional cooking worth knowing: Xin Rong Ji in Beijing, 102 House in Shanghai, Ru Yuan in Hangzhou, Chef Tam's Seasons in Macau, Imperial Treasure Fine Chinese Cuisine in Guangzhou, and Dai Yuet Heen in Nanjing.